rhinobase/honohub/packages/graphql/README.md

 # @honohub/graphql

 The `useGraphQL` plugin adds the GraphQL endpoint to the Hono App.
-You can also enable the GraphQL playground using the `playground` prop. {{ className: 'lead' }}
+You can also enable the GraphQL playground using the `playground` prop.

 Here's an example of how to use the `useGraphQL` plugin -